leshqo/satel_integra_ext-ha/README.md

 ## Configuration

 The configuration is compatible with the original [Satel Integra](https://www.home-assistant.io/integrations/satel_integra/).
-And the only change needed to use this integration is to change  `satel_integra` to `satel_integra_ext`new features.
+And the only change needed to use this integration is to change  `satel_integra` to `satel_integra_ext`

 A `satel_integra_ext` section must be present in the `configuration.yaml` file: